evq/chromaticity/README.md

 ============

-Chromaticity exposes a Hue compatible REST API that has a modular backend design, allowing a user to control Zigbee, Color Kinetics, MiLight/LimitlessLED\*, and OPC (Open Pixel Control) devices through a unified API.
+Chromaticity exposes a Hue compatible REST API that has a modular backend design, allowing a user to control Zigbee*, Color Kinetics, MiLight/LimitlessLED\*, and OPC (Open Pixel Control) devices through a unified API.